zx80/pg-schema-version/README.md

   - `status` show version status of applications.
   - `catchup` update application version status without actually executing steps (imply init and register).
+- versions are integers designating the target step, default is `latest`.
 - available moistures are (default is `dry`):
   - `dry` meaning that no changes are applied.
   - `wet` to trigger actual changes.